NVJKKartik/Brainbox/README.md

 ### Developers

-My long term goal for Nucleo is a platform that helps developers build and test ideas and make them available to others to try easily.
-I'm not a fan of most LLM frameworks, so I'd prefer Nucleo as a collection of tools that you can pick and choose as you need.
+Our long term goal for BrainBox is a platform that helps developers build and test ideas and make them available to others to try easily.
 The code is pretty messy, but here are some key points to play around:

 - You can take a look at `app/functions/functions.py` if you want to add your own function.
-- Nucleo is API-first.
+- BrainBox is API-first.
 You can connect to it at `/api/v1/chat/completions` with an OpenAI client.
-- Nucleo uses "virtual" models.
+- BrainBox uses "virtual" models.
 You can set the model to 'assistant' to chat in assistant mode, 'chat' to chat in basic mode, or 'message' to summarize messages.
 - With chat mode, you can also append a message with {'role': 'config', 'content': '{"rag": true}'}
   to enable RAG in the chat.